bitrix24/b24restdocs/api-reference/sonet-group/members/sonet-group-user-get.md

-# Get the list of group participants sonet_group.user.get
+# Get the list of group members sonet_group.user.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly
+Some data may be missing — we will fill it in shortly.

 {% endnote %}